Single Associational Common Bond Credit Union Charter Overview

 –Customers of Fleetwood Insurance Company (policyholders or primarily customer/client relationships do not meet associational standards);

 –Employees of members of the Reston, Virginia, Chamber of Commerce (not a sufficiently close tie to the associational common bond); or

 –Members of St. John’s Lutheran Church and St. Mary’s Catholic Church located in Anniston, Alabama (churches are not of the same denomination).

 The Application Process

 While a Single Associational Common Bond Charter can be greatly beneficial to many credit unions looking to expand or covert an existing charter, it is by no means a one-size-fits-all process.
 Identifying the best strategy for your credit union can be both difficult and time-consuming.
 At CUCollaborate, we provide a tailored approach to growth based on data-driven insights and specialized software to help credit unions reach the largest target market possible.

-Contact us today to learn about our Field of Membership Consulting Services or click below to meet directly with a member of our team for an Opportunity Assessment for your credit union.
+Contact us today to learn about our Field of Membership Consulting Services.

 Field of Membership Expansion